Bowie Police Department (Maryland): Overview

 The City of Bowie Police Department was established on September 11, 2006, under the direction of then-Police Chief Katherine Perez and Deputy Police Chief John K. Nesky.
-Currently, the Bowie Police Department is under the leadership of Police Chief Dwayne Preston and Acting Deputy Police Chief Rachel Jefferson.
+Currently, the Bowie Police Department is under the leadership of Police Chief Dwayne and Deputy Chief Robert V. Liberati, Jr.

 The Bowie Police Department is located in Prince George's County and is among the largest municipalities within the State of Maryland.
 As of today, the agency has a total of 57 sworn police officers.
 The Bowie Police Department also currently employs 21 civilian personnel.
 The City of Bowie Police Department covers approximately 18 square miles, protecting approximately 60,000 residents.
 The police department consists of several sections and divisions, which include the following: patrol division, community services section, criminal investigations section, directed response team, canine unit, training section, administrative support section, records section, evidence processing section, and most recently added its own communications and dispatch division.